-Returns CPU, I/O, and memory consumption for an Azure SQL Database database or an Azure SQL Managed Instance.
+Returns CPU, I/O, and memory consumption for a database in Azure SQL Database or an Azure SQL Managed Instance.
 One row exists for every 15 seconds, even if there is no activity.
 Historical data is maintained for approximately one hour.

 |end_time||datetime||UTC time indicates the end of the current reporting interval.|